-My great-great grandfather, Isaac Bridgman, was born in 1811, in Wythe County, Virginia.
+My great-great grandfather, Isaac Bridgman, was born 1811, in Wythe County, Virginia.
 He was the eldest son of William Bridgman and Mariam Brown.

-Between 1813 and 1815, William Bridgman moved his family from Wythe County, Virginia, to Campbell County, Tennessee.
+About 1820, William Bridgman moved his family from Wythe County, Virginia, to Campbell County, Tennessee.
 Isaac grew up in Campbell County.

 Isaac is mentioned often in the Campbell County, Tennessee, court records.
 He served often on the Circuit Court jury.
 He also worked from 1838 until early 1841 as overseer of road work in part of Campbell County.
 Isaac was also a farmer.

-Isaac's father died about August 1840.
+Isaac's father died about July 1840.
 Apparently after his father's death, Isaac was required to spend more time farming.
 In early 1841, Isaac resigned from his job as road overseer and turned his full attention to farming.

 In 1849, Isaac and Jane left Campbell County, Tennessee.
 Isaac's brother, Benjamin Franklin Bridgman, had settled in Marion County, Tennessee, just prior to 1840, and was operating a dry goods store there.
 (Marion County is located along the Tennessee and Georgia state line.)
-It is probable that Isaac's family visited for a time with his brother's family before settling a few miles across the Tennessee and Georgia state line in Walker County, Georgia, where Isaac resumed his occupation of farming.
+We believe that Isaac's family visited for a time with his brother's family before settling a few miles across the Tennessee and Georgia state line in Walker County, Georgia, where Isaac resumed his occupation of farming.
 Eight children were born to Isaac and Jane in Campbell County, Tennessee, and four more were born after settling in Walker County.

 The 1850 Walker County, Georgia, census shows the family in West Chickamauga Township, near Rock Spring.
 The census shows Isaac, age 39, a farmer, born in Virginia; Jane, age 36, born in Virginia; and children William, 14; Mary, 12; Franklin, 11; John, 9; Howard, 7; James, 5; Eliza, 4; and Thomas, 2, all born in Tennessee.
-They are living next door to Jane's parents.
+They were living next door to Jane's parents.

 Children of Isaac Bridgman and Jane Butler

-1. William T. Bridgman, b.
+1. William Taliaferro Bridgman, b.
 1835, Campbell Co, TN (my line)

-2. Mary Catherine Bridgman, b. abt 1837, Campbell Co, TN
+2. Mary Catherine Bridgman, b.
+1837, Campbell Co, TN

 3. Franklin David Bridgman, b.
 1838, Campbell Co, TN

-4. John F. Bridgman, b. abt 1841, Campbell Co, TN; enlisted Mar 4, 1862 in Co.
+4. John F. Bridgman, b.
+1841, Campbell Co, TN; d.
+July 3, 1862, at Camp Hatton during the Civil War.
+John enlisted Mar 4, 1862 in Co.
 E, 39th Confederate Reg.
-Georgia Infantry (called Walker Light Gurards), Walker Co.
+Georgia Infantry (called Walker Light Guards), at Camp McDonald, in Walker Co.
+(Camp Hatton may have been at Lebanon, TN.)

 6. James Everett Bridgman, b.
 1844, Campbell Co, TN